 A loss of soil, due to a process called erosion, is a more serious problem than many people realize.
 Each year, thousands of tons of essential soil are lost globally.
 The problem is, these losses are occurring faster than soils can be replenished through natural processes that take hundreds of years.
-The consequences of soil erosion can be dire: lesser crop productivity, reduced property values, and damaged ecological systems.
-In addition, eroded soils end up the wrong places, namely ending up as increased sedimentation of waterways, rivers, and lakes.
+With help from Ridgefield Landscaping Pros you can easily restore your garden.